Changing, Amending or Revoking a Last Will With a Codicil or Other Means

 - Changes in the tax laws that could result in significant estate tax savings if implemented; or, conversely, detrimental estate tax liability that could result if the provisions of the will are not amended

-A will always can be revoked, amended or changed at any time according to New Jersey.
-There are a number of means by which a will can be changed, but not all states recognize all the means by which a will can be revoked.
-Therefore, it is advisable to consult with a New Jersey will attorney to see how a will revocation is permitted in New Jersey.
+A will always can be revoked, amended or changed at any time according to New Jersey law.
+There are a number of methods by which a will can be changed or revoked, but not all states recognize all of the methods permitted in NJ.
+Therefore, it is advisable to consult with a New Jersey will attorney to see how a will amendment or revocation is permitted in New Jersey.

 The most frequent means of revoking a last will are the following:

 - Formal revocation/cancellation: This process of revoking a last will involves a formal document which is captioned as a revocation of a prior will.
 It is usually a signed, witnessed statement of revocation.
-Frequently, the cancellation of a preexisting will occur in a later written instrument, which contains an express statement that all previous wills that have been signed by the maker are cancelled and revoked at the time the document of cancellation is validly executed.
+Frequently, the cancellation of a preexisting will occurs in a later written instrument, which contains an express statement that all previous wills signed by the maker are cancelled and revoked at the time the document of cancellation is validly executed.

-- Revocation by destruction: This process of revoking a last will involves the tearing, burning, or obliteration of a will by its maker.
+- Revocation by destruction or by being misplaced (lost): This process of revoking a last will involves the tearing, burning, or obliteration of a will by its maker.
 The destruction must be accompanied by an intention by the maker to have the entire will revoked.
-If intention to revoke the will cannot be proven, then the will is still deemed to be a valid instrument.
-Thus, in cases of individuals who have had their wills destroyed without an intention to revoke the will (e.g., floods, natural disasters, house fires, etc.), the will is assumed to be a valid, binding instrument even if it has been destroyed.
+If an intention to revoke the will cannot be proven, then the will is still deemed to be a valid instrument.
+Thus, in cases of individuals who have had their wills destroyed without an intention to revoke the will (e.g., floods, natural disasters, house fires, lost, etc.), the will is presumed to be a valid, binding instrument even if it has been destroyed.
 In cases like this, the court will attempt to follow the provisions of the will if the contents of the will can be proven from another source (e.g., an unsigned copy of the will kept by the attorney).

 Sound like you need to change your Last Will?
 If so, call our office today.
 Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at email@example.com.